isaacnmm/pestpolicy-hugo2XX/content/posts/flea-bites-vs-bed-bug-bites/index.md

-﻿
-- -
+﻿---
-- title: Flea Bites Vs Bed Bug Bites
+title: Flea Bites Vs Bed Bug Bites
 description: The small red bumps appearing in specific areas of your skin can be hard to tell apart.Well tell you how to figure out whether theyre flea bites or bedbug...
-slug: /flea
+slug: /flea-bites-vs-bed-bug-bites/
-- bites
-- vs
-- bed
-- bug
-- bites/
-date: 2025
-- 07
-- 10 00:00:00+00:00
+date: 2025-07-10 00:00:00+00:00
-lastmod: 2025
-- 07
-- 10 00:00:00+03:00
+lastmod: 2025-07-10 00:00:00+03:00
 author: Isaac
 categories:
 - Bed Bugs
 - Fleas
 - Guide
 tags:
-- bed
-- bugs
+- bed-bugs
 - flea
 - bite
 layout: post
-- -
+---

-- The small red bumps appearing in specific areas of your skin can be hard to tell apart.
-Well tell you how to figure out whether theyre [flea](https://pestpolicy.com/can
+The small red bumps appearing in specific areas of your skin can be hard to tell apart.
+Well tell you how to figure out whether theyre [flea](https://pestpolicy.com/can-fleas-bite-through-clothes/)bites or [bedbug](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3255965/)bites.
-- fleas
-- bite
-- through
-- clothes/)bites or [bedbug](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3255965/)bites.

-**Both these bites swell up and can be itchy, so here are some tips thatll help you tell the difference between them: **
-- **Fleas prefer animal blood but can drink human blood as well.
+**Both these bites swell up and can be itchy, so here are some tips thatll help you tell the difference between them: ** - **Fleas prefer animal blood but can drink human blood as well.

-Whereas bedbugs only drink human blood. **
-- **Flea bites appear to be red, swollen, and hard.
-Bedbug bites, on the other hand, seem to have a dark red spot in the center of the bitten and raised area of the skin. **
-- **Fleas tend to [bite](https://pestpolicy.com/do
+Whereas bedbugs only drink human blood. ** - **Flea bites appear to be red, swollen, and hard.
+Bedbug bites, on the other hand, seem to have a dark red spot in the center of the bitten and raised area of the skin. ** - **Fleas tend to [bite](https://pestpolicy.com/do-fleas-bite-humans/)randomly over the body, and you might notice clusters of three dots together.
-- fleas
-- bite
-- humans/)randomly over the body, and you might notice clusters of three dots together.

 Bedbugs, however, tend to bite their hosts strategically in a pattern of a linear row, you can find a group of 10 or more together.

-**
-- **Flea bites can be found on the lower half of the body, in places like ankles, calves, or moist areas such as elbows and knees bends.
+** - **Flea bites can be found on the lower half of the body, in places like ankles, calves, or moist areas such as elbows and knees bends.
 Whereas, bedbug bites are found in the upper half of the body in areas such as the neck, arms, shoulders, and back. **

 Cat ScratchingLets go into detail about all the things that make the two bites different, as well as how to deal with them.

 ##  Flea Bites vs. Bedbug Bites  The Physical Differences

 As both the insects are small in size and feed on blood, the result of their bites look almost the same.
 However, if you have the right information, you can easily differentiate between the two.
-Its crucial that you identify them correctly if you want to succeed at the pest control battle against these blood
+Its crucial that you identify them correctly if you want to succeed at the pest control battle against these blood-sucking pests.
-- sucking pests.

 ###  Where Does the Bite Occur?